Sean-Robinson1/rubiks-cube/README.md

   - Rotate the cube using the on-screen buttons.
 Rotations are automatically applied based on the current orientation.
   - Click `Scramble` to randomise the cube.
   - Click `Reset View` to restore the default viewing angle.
+  - Click `Animations: On/Off` to toggle whether there are visible animations when rotating the cube

 - **Colour Calibration & Scanning**
   - Click `Calibrate Colours` to open the webcam.
 Hold a solved cube inside the rectangle and press the key matching the first letter of each colour to calibrate.
 This updates the internal colour detection.
 You will see the colours update in the top left.
 (As an example, if you want to calibrate the white colour hold the white face inside the rectangle and hold 'w')